Originally posted on Market Potential:

 If there’s one universal theme that is central to Rankin/Bass’ 1964 classic children’s television special, Rudolph the Red-Nosed Reindeer, it’s conform.
 Conform, or be exiled to the harsh gulag of society’s outer circle, which in this particular case, is an island of freak toys that are ruled over by some kind of flying lion thing.
 Not good.

 A notion struck me the other day that in this day and age there are so many ways to create a chosen representation of yourself.
 With the use of social media we can easily use a few typical social media techniques to portray ourselves in the light in which we wish to be perceived.
-A few select status', a couple of choice check-ins, some funny tweets, and a bunch of photos of you doing something ridiculously fun, can make you look like you're having the time of your life.
+A few select status’, a couple of choice check-ins, some funny tweets, and a bunch of photos of you doing something ridiculously fun, can make you look like you’re having the time of your life.
+Often the perception of value is believed to be just as important as the actual value.